 As a Government Agency, Zoos Victoria has strict reporting obligations to the state Department of Treasury and Finance.
-Through implementation of specialised tools, visibility, processes and access to systems, Hardcat is facilitating Zoos Victoria’s compliance with statutory reporting requirements by keeping an auditable asset register at all times.
+Through the implementation of specialised tools, visibility, processes and access to systems, Hardcat is facilitating Zoos Victoria’s compliance with statutory reporting requirements by keeping an auditable asset register at all times.

 Now in place, the CatScan audit software affords Zoos Victoria the ability to independently, accurately and efficiently conduct its own asset audits as required.
-This reduces the cost of utilising third party auditors to verify asset data.
+This reduces the cost of utilising third-party auditors to verify asset data.